leekaiinthesky/getdata-peer-assessment/README.md

 Next it cleans up the feature labels by converting the capitalization to uniform camel case, removing punctuation, and moving `"Mean"`/`"Std"` uniformly to the end of the label.
 Some of the feature names also have a duplicated string `"BodyBody"` in them which should just read `"Body"`.
 This cleans that up too.

 Then it adds two columns to the data frame containing the feature labels, one column which contains the cleaned up feature label to use as a variable name, and another column which includes the column class to use, with `"NULL"` if we do not wish to include this feature when loading the data.
-Creating this column class vector allows us to pass it as an argument to read.table in order to skip columns which don't represent features we will be processing.
+Creating this column class vector allows us to pass it as an argument to `read.table()` in order to skip columns which don't represent features we will be processing.

 Next the script loads the train and test data using the column names and classes we specify.
-We also turn convert the activity data from a numerical type into a factor, since it is categorical in nature, and combine all the train and test data including into a single data frame.
+We also convert the activity data from a numerical type into a factor, since it is categorical in nature, and combine all the train and test data including into a single data frame.

 Finally, we group by the subject ID and activity label of the data and calculate the mean of all the other measurements.
-The result is the tidy data set and is written out to `mean_by_subject_by_activity.txt`.
+The resulting tidy data set, containing 180 rows and 68 columns, is written out to `mean_by_subject_by_activity.txt`.

 This file can be loaded in R with `read.table("mean_by_subject_by_activity.txt", header=TRUE)`.